-The use of sophisticated Narrowband IoT (NB-IoT) technologies enables long-distance wireless communication between a control center and a high-density electrical instrument ((Li et al., 2011; Dong and Nie, 2017; Li et al., 2019).
+The use of sophisticated Narrowband IoT (NB-IoT) technologies enables long-distance wireless communication between a control center and a high-density electrical instrument (Li et al., 2019).
 This study used the USR-G780 module, which is an M2M product launched in 2016.
-It supports 4G high-speed access for China Mobile, China Unicom, and China Telecom as well as 3G and 2G access for China Mobile and China Unicom.
+It supports 4G high-speed access for China Mobile, China Unicom, and China Telecom as

+- 160 well as 3G and 2G access for China Mobile and China Unicom.
 The software includes a complete set of functions, covering the majority of conventional application scenarios.
 Users can perform transparent two-way data transmission from the serial port to the network by using simple settings.
-It also supports the custom registration package,

-145 heartbeat package function, four-way socket connection, and transparent cloud access.
+It also supports the custom registration package, heartbeat package function, fourway socket connection, and transparent cloud access.
 The USR-G780 was developed using an embedded Linux system and has high stability.
-Under the 4G network, it exhibits high speed and low latency and is therefore suitable in scenarios involving the transmission of large quantities of data and frequent interactions (Chen et al., 2015; Wang, 2017; Wang et al., 2017; Jia et al., 2016; He et al., 2018).
+Under the 4G network, it exhibits high speed and low latency and is therefore suitable in scenarios involving - 165 the transmission of large quantities of data and frequent interactions (Chen et al., 2015; Wang, 2017; Wang et al., 2017; Jia et al., 2016).
 Thus, it was an appropriate choice for the needs of this study.
 The connection topology is shown in Fig. 7.